ONS-Innovation/ONS_Onboarding_SDP/docs/index.md

 Your business area will give you a more detailed induction so you can learn more about your role and meet your colleagues.
 They will be there to guide you throughout your career with us in the ONS.

-# Mission and Vision

-High quality data and analysis to inform the UK, improve lives and build the future.

-Official statistics are for the benefit of society and the economy generally.
-They:

-* allow the formulation of better public policy and the effective measurement of those policies
-* inform the direction of economic and commercial activities
-* provide valuable information for analysts, researchers, public and voluntary bodies
-* enable the public to hold to account all organisations that spend public money, thus informing democratic debate